rjprins/fastapi-restly/docs/existing.md

     session.execute(...)
 ```

-## Let fa use your DeclarativeBase class
+## Let fd use your DeclarativeBase class

 If you already have a DeclarativeBase class, you can make FastAPI-Ding use it: